snowdj/vernonking.org/_posts/2013-11-13-earnestly-i-seek-you.md

 ---
 layout: post
 title: Earnestly I Seek You
-tagline: The following partially satisfies the requirements for Dr. Tony Merida's Bible Exposition class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Dr. Tony Merida's Bible Exposition class at Southeastern Baptist Theological Seminary.
 category: lessons
 tag: seminary
 ---

 # Opener

 As you turn to Psalm 63, contemplate with me the state of David as he pens this psalm.
 This was likely written during the time of Absalom’s pursuit of his father David.
 Do you know the story of Absalom?
 You can read a full account in 2 Samuel 13--17.
 Out of vengeance and hatred, Absalom murdered his brother Amnon and therefore fled.
 After three years, Absalom returned to his father David and was permitted to live in his house.
 However, David refused to see his murderous son, until two years later when he relented.
 Wickedly, Absalom resented his father David and conspired against him and overtook the throne in Jerusalem.
 As a result, David fled in order to keep his own life.
 While fleeing, he discovered just how deep his son's conspiracy went.

 While he was fleeing, David encountered Shimei who cursed David as a worthless man, claiming, "The LORD has avenged on you all the blood of the house of Saul, in whose place you have reigned, and the LORD has given the kingdom into the hand of your son Absalom.
 See your evil is on you, for you are a man of blood" (2 Sam.
 16:7--8).
 When his men requested to kill Shimei for his cursing, David responded, "Behold, my own son seeks my life; how much more now may this Benjaminite!
 Leave him alone and let him curse, for the LORD has told him to.
 It may be that the LORD will look on the wrong done to me, and that the LORD will repay me with good for his cursing today" (2 Sam.
 16:11--12).
 Following this, David the king and the people with him "arrived weary at the Jordan.
 And there he refreshed himself" (2 Sam.
 16:14).[^1]